piniom/compiler/app/src/main/resources/syntax.md

 ## Variables
 - Each `variable` is **immutable** by default.
 - `let` and `let mut` are used to declare a `constant` and a `variable` respectively.
 - `Variables` may and `constants` must be initialized upon declaration.
 - The declaration `keyword` is followed by the `name` of the `variable` and its `type`.
+- The value of the declaration expression and assigment expression is `()`.

 Examples of valid declarations:
 ```